vitor251093/iFeel-Windows/README.md

 - Showing the app name menu, with the common options: About, Preferences..., Hide App, Hide Others, Show All, Quit App.
 - Showing the Window menu, with the common options.
 - When clicking in the app name menu -> Preferences... button, the user should be able to enable, disable, add and remove options from the menubar for that specific app, triggering keyboard shortcuts or running shell commands.
-- When clicking in the Windows flag menu -> System Preferences... button, it should launch the System Preferences app (if you have it installed).
+- When clicking in the Windows flag menu -> System Preferences... button, it should launch the System Preferences app (if you have it installed; otherwise it should launch Windows's Control Panel).

 The functionalities that I intent to implement in the right side are:
 - Showing the system tray app icons, with the right click action binded to a single click.
 - Showing the Bluetooth, Wi-Fi/Ethernet, Volume, Battery, Calendar+Time and User icons with options on click.
-- All the prior mentioned icons should have a Preferences option in their Menu to launch System Preferences in its specific view (if you have it installed).
+- All the prior mentioned icons should have a Preferences option in their Menu to launch System Preferences in its specific view (if you have it installed; otherwise it should launch its Windows's Control Panel counterpart).
-- Showing a magnifying icon that will launch the Spotlight (if you have it installed).
+- Showing a magnifying icon that can run a shell command (to launch the Spotlight, if you have it installed).

 ### System Preferences
 The macOS equivalent to the Windows's Control Panel is just easier to work on.
 The views below without a description are just intended to look as close to their macOS counterparts as possible.
 It should have the following views per row: